This page is a short listing of my academic, professional and voluntary work. Furthermore, it contains some programming-related stuff.

 - Current location: San Francisco, CA

-- Occupation: Software Engineer at Facebook
+- Occupation: Research Engineer at Facebook AI Research

 - Programming interests: Parallelization, Optimization, Languages

 - Analogue interests: Reading, Guitar (Acoustic, Electric), Drums, Biking, Snowboarding

 - E-mail address: jonas at this domain